Quantcast

 3. Cover cracks around doors and windowsills with rugs, newspaper, towels, or other insulation.
 Window-sealing kits can be bought at hardware stores, too.

 5. Put on layers.
-The real trick to staying warm is to dress in layers, so get a few pairs of long underwear and long-sleeve undershirts that you can wear in addition to your regular lounge clothes.
+The real trick to staying warm is to dress in layers, so get a few pairs of long underwear and long-sleeved undershirts that you can wear in addition to your regular lounge clothes.

 7. Change your furnace filter.
 A dirty filter increases your heating bill.
-It’s worthwhile to change your filter every month if needed!
+It’s worthwhile to change your filter every month if needed.
 It goes without saying that the annual furnace tune-up is well worth the money saved.

 Tip: A programmable thermostat will make the adjustments for you.
-(Note: If you have a heat pump, a more moderate, constant setting works best; or use a programmable thermostat specifically designed for heat pumps.)
+(Note: If you have a heat pump, a more moderate, constant setting works best, or use a programmable thermostat specifically designed for heat pumps.)

 9. Check the damper.
 Shut the damper when the fireplace is not in use.
 Check the seals around the damper to make sure that they are tight.

 10. Drink a warm drink.
 Though consuming the hot liquid will only warm you marginally, holding a warm mug in your hands can really help!
+We love a mug of Hot Chocolate with Marshmallows!

 See some great tips from Almanac readers in the comments below.